-5.1 Clues for an "undisturbed" paleoclimatic record
+5.1 Indicators of an "undisturbed" paleoclimatic record

-In this first section of the discussion, we will demonstrate that some of the deep and basal ice properties appear coherent with a climatic signature unmodified by large scale refreezing processes.
-As shown in Fig. 1b and c both the deep and basal ice display $\delta D$ values typical of a mild to cold glacial period, with respective ranges of -427.7 to -442.5% and -436.7 to -443.2% (Table 1), as would be expected for MIS 20 based on more recent glacials.
-In the co-isotopic $\delta D$ - $\delta^{18}O$ diagram of Fig. 2a, all samples align well with those from the previous climatic cycles, with a slope of 8.5, close to the value of 8.2 for the samples above 3200 m, i.e. in accordance with a Meteoric Water Line.
+In this first section of the discussion, we will demonstrate that some of the clean and dispersed basal ice facies properties appear coherent with a climatic signature unmodified by large-scale refreezing processes.
+As shown in Fig. 1b, c both the clean and dispersed ice facies display δD values typical of a mild to cold glacial period, with respective ranges of -427.7 to -442.5 and -436.7 to -443.2% (Table 1), as would be expected for MIS 20 based on more recent glacials.
+In the co-isotopic δD - $\delta^{18}O$ diagram of Fig. 2a, all samples align well with those from the previous climatic cycles, with a slope of 8.5, close to the value of 8.2 for the samples above 3200 m, i.e. in accordance with a meteoric water line.
 This is very different from the refrozen Vostok lake ice, where the samples were shown to be clearly located on a freezing slope of 4.9, only slightly higher than the theoretical slope calculated from the estimated lake water isotopic value (Souchez et al., 2002a).
-Also, the $d{\text{excess}}$ values shown in Fig. 2b are within the range of those observed in the more recent glacials, while refreezing processes are known to lower the deuterium excess values (Souchez et al., 2002a; Souchez and Lorrain, 1991).
-These are first arguments to preclude large scale refreezing as a plausible process for the bottom ice formation.
+Also, the $d{\rm excess}$ values shown in Fig. 2b are within the range of those observed in the more recent glacials, while refreezing processes are known to lower the deuterium excess values (Souchez et al., 2002a; Souchez and Lorrain, 1991).
+These are first arguments to preclude large-scale refreezing as a plausible process for the bottom-ice formation.

-The gas properties of the bottom ice are probably even more convincing of a true climatic signature (Fig. 3a).
-The total gas content is very stable with a mean value at 0.088 mLair g-1ice, which happens to be identical to the one obtained for the whole 0-400 ky interval further up in the core (Raynaud et al., 2007).
-CH4, N2O and CO2 concentrations are also quite stable and typical of mild to full glacial conditions (mean values of respectively 417, 247 ppbv and 193 ppmv).
-Although they show much larger variations, most of insoluble dust concentrations also typically lie within the boundaries of a full glacial state (Fig. 3b).
+The gas properties of the bottom ice are probably even more indicative of a true climatic signature (Fig. 3a).
+The total gas content is very stable with a mean value at $0.088 \, \text{mL}{air} \, g{ice}^{-1}$, which is identical to the one obtained for the whole $0\text{--}400 \, \text{ky}$ interval further up in the core (Raynaud et al., 2007).
+CH4, N2O and CO2 concentrations are also quite